Ryan-Reese/VMC/README.md

 > If a local PDB file is used, ensure that the PDB file is saved in the relative directory `./PDBs`

 ### Loading the results of Markov Stability
-Before atoms communities can be visualised, results must be loaded into Protein object.
+Before atoms communities can be visualised, results must be loaded into the `Protein` object.
 This is achieved using the method `load_results()`

 ```python